monktastic/no-more-contempt/chapters/self-deception.md

 Self-deception is ultimately responsible for _all_ misbehavior.
 Even the most evil person could not do what they do without it, and conversely, you yourself are capable of almost anything under the right circumstances.

 When we hear a lying, hypocritical CEO / politician / banker / whatever, we can see that  part of them knows perfectly well what they are doing, which makes us (rightfully) angry.
 At the same time, the _wrongness_ is carefully shielded from conscious self-reflection.
 That's how they're able to do it.
-There is a kind of schism in the mind — and contempt just reinforces it.
+There is a kind of schism in the mind — and our contempt just reinforces it.
 Why?

 While contempt doesn't always rise to the level of _malice_ (the active desire to cause harm), it is at best a _cold indifference_ to harm.
 From the inside, this feels righteous; but from the outside, it looks evil — _because it is!_ And we _want_ them to see a bit of evil in our eyes — ostensibly to communicate our righteous wrath, but secretly for a much darker purpose.

 Why?
-Because if they perceive us that way, they will just dig in their heels.
-Isn't that bad?
-No: it provides the proof we need to vindicate our behavior and escalate it.
+Because if they perceive us that way, they will just dig in their heels — which we secretly *want*, because it vindicates our behavior and licenses escalation.
 After all, any _decent_ person would have repented in the face of such overwhelming good.
 So now we'll get to attack an even _more_ evil person, which will be even more satisfying, while being even more justified.

 So they don't just feel our proto-malice (or malice); they also feel our baiting, as well as our hypocrisy.
 This combines into an irresistible urge to take the bait. _Mission accomplished_: their world has been made a little darker.
 Even if they publicly change their behavior — which we chalk up as a "win" — their self-deception feels even more justified; i.e., new evil has been created.